elsampsa/valkka-core/README.md

 A word of warning: if you just want to use the API, no need to go further

-However, if you have decided to develop Valkka and build it from source - great!
-Here are the instructions:
+However, if you have decided to develop Valkka and build it from source, here are the instructions:

 ### Dependencies